jcstein/node-app/README.md

 ### Troubleshooting 🛠️

-If you encounter a warning when you open the app, you will need to go to your System Preferences > Privacy & Security > Security and select "App Store and identified developers".
+If you encounter a warning when you open the app, you will need to go to your `System Preferences > Privacy & Security > Security and select "App Store and identified developers"`.

 Click "Open Anyway" next in the box that says `"quasar" was blocked from use because it is not from an identified developer."`

 <img width="726" alt="Screenshot 2023-06-04 at 12 26 59 AM" src="https://github.com/jcstein/node-app/assets/46639943/db505d6b-37c9-4757-8eed-4b03fdd53a99">